homebaseio/homebase-react/README.md

     }
   },

-  // Initial data is like it sound.
+  // Initial data is what it sounds like.
   // It's a transaction that runs on component mount.
   // Use it to hydrate your app.
   initialData: [